This article was originally published in 2015 and has been completely updated in 2020.

 In his keynote address at the recent New England Direct Marketing Association conference, Paul Gillin, author of The New Influencers, talked about the impact of social media.
 One of his key points was that 78% of consumers trust each other more than they trust advertising – which is why they read blogs and go to chat rooms etc.

-As social media usage becomes more widespread, consumers are using it to share their personal experiences of customer service and purchasing processes.
+As social media usage is a dominant activity in society, consumers are using it to share their personal experiences of customer service and purchasing processes.
 This is among the initial findings of a new Society for New Communications Research study, “Exploring the link between customer care and brand reputation in the age of social media.”

 Around 300 consumers who are active internet users participated in a survey focusing on how customer service influences brand reputation as evidenced in social media.
 Top findings include: